-Sportsgrounds \$17.8m‡
+Sportsgrounds \$18.7m‡

 Our Sportsgrounds Strategy is guiding investment in improvements, maintenance and new sportsgrounds and associated facilities throughout the Northern Beaches.
 This includes the conversion of some existing fields to synthetic turf.
-There will be new netball courts in Warriewood and Avalon Beach.
+There will be new netball courts in Warriewood and Avalon Beach, and basketball at Newport Beach.

-Trails and boardwalks \$9.3m‡
+Trails and boardwalks \$9.6m‡